deepanshs/csdmpy/docs/source/examples/2D{2}-datasets/2D{2}-datasets.rst

 Let's plot the vector data.
 To do this, we use the *streamplot* method from the matplotlib package.
 Before we could visualize, however, there is an initial processing step.
-We use the methods from the Numpy library for processing.
+We use the Numpy library for processing.

 .. doctest::